EldonSamuelson/EldonSamuelson/README.md

 - 👀 I’m interested in remote sensing 🛰️, film photography 🎞️📷, and website development 👷🌐.
 - 🌱 I’m learning all the time, but currently I'm working an internship with Aquascope to monitor water balance with satellite data.
 - ⌛ Previously I:
+- 📜 Complete my MSc in GIS at the University of Edinburgh
-- 📜 Looked into plastic detection and water monitoring using Sentinel satellites for my Master's GIS Dissertation
+- 📜 Looked into plastic detection and water monitoring using Sentinel satellites for my Master's Dissertation
 - 📜 Worked as part of a team to develop an Environmental Deprivation Index based on Carbon Storage for my Master's GIS Course at the University of Edinburgh
 - 📜 Completed my BSc in Geology at Cardiff University